-I bet you didn’t know that there are people out there who will do anything to see you fail.
-Has anyone ever told you that you were wasting your time after you told them of a great idea that you dreamed up?
-People who lack vision are often envious of those who do, and they will go out of their way to destroy another's dream.
+Some people will do anything to see you fail.
+Has anyone ever told you that you were wasting your time after telling them of a great idea you dreamed up?
+People who lack vision are often envious of those who have inventive imagination.
+They will go out of their way to destroy your dream.

-Almost everyone has at one time or another, procrastinated about something, whether it was changing a diet, giving up smoking, starting an exercise program or saving money, procrastination is a self-inflicted, self-destructive measure that will destroy your dreams and become your own suicidal dream killer.
+Almost everyone has procrastinated about something, such as changing a diet, giving up smoking, starting an exercise program, or saving money procrastination is a self-inflicted, self-destructive measure that will destroy your dreams and become your suicidal dream killer.

-Procrastination is when you continually put off an action until a later time or date.
-Procastination will prevent you from pursuing your dreams altogether.
+Procrastination is when you continually put off action until a later time or date.
+Procrastination will prevent you from pursuing your dreams altogether.
 I once procrastinated about writing a book.
-Every time I thought about writing I would start to think about things that had nothing to do with writing the book.
-I thought about things like finding a publisher, signing a once in a lifetime book deal, and other things like book promotion, all of which had nothing to do with the actual writing of the book.
-Not long after such thoughts flooded my mind I would become discouraged.
-Ultimately, I would doubt my own ability and begin speaking negatively to myself about my own dream, asking myself questions like "Who would publish my book?" and "Am I author material?"
+Whenever I thought about writing an article or a book, I would think about things that had nothing to do with writing.
+I thought about things like finding a publisher, signing a once-in-a-lifetime book deal, and other things like book promotion, all of which had nothing to do with the actual writing of the book.
+Not long after such thoughts flooded my mind, I would become discouraged.
+Ultimately, I would doubt my ability and begin speaking negatively about my dream, asking myself questions like "Who would publish my book?" and "Am I author material?"

-When you tell a dream killer about your dream most often they will say, “You have to be realistic.”
-The reality of a dream is there is nothing realistic about it.
-Dreams do not have to be realistic, but they can become a reality.
-Every great accomplishment and contribution to mankind was once someone’s dream.
-The computer you are viewing this article on was at one time nothing more than a dream.
-Your dream is your personal view of what you would like your world to be like and you should never allow someone to rob you of such a valuable asset.
+When you tell a dream killer about your dream, they will often say, “You have to be realistic.”
+But the reality of a dream is there is nothing realistic about it.
+Dreams do not have to be practical to become a reality.
+Every great accomplishment and contribution to humanity was once someone’s dream.
+The computer you are viewing this article on was once nothing more than a dream.
+Your dream is your personal view of what you would like your world to be like, and you should never allow someone to rob you of such a valuable asset.

 Begin with yourself; learn to weed out the voices in your head.
 All successful people have had to deal with their own thoughts that sometimes sound like voices in your head.
 When your thoughts are positive consider and research them, but when they become negative you must immediately stop.
 Negative thoughts can lead to procrastination and procrastination can cause you to become content with where you are in live and you will never start to build your dream.